 - This short Flash animation shows the aftermath of the Rabbit's revenge.
 Among the atrocities he committed include setting a girl on fire (who is still on fire and screaming), hanging a boy by his underwear on a tree, tying another boy to the same tree, and something unspecified to another girl and a blonde boy (who looks suspiciously like Calvin; this spawned jokes in the comment section that a Hobbes attacked the Rabbit after the video ended).
 While this is happening, the Rabbit is sitting on a stump eating a bowl of Trix, unfazed by what he did.

-- The SuperMarioLogan episode "Fountain of Youth!" reveals that "Trix are for kids" isn't just a tagline, it's a very strict law that the police waste no time in enforcing.
+- The SuperMarioLogan episode "Fountain of Youth!" reveals that "Trix are for kids" is not just a tagline, it is a very strict law that the police waste no time in enforcing.
 Not even adults can legally eat Trix in this world.

 - Rube Goldberg Machine: He tried to build one to make his own Trix in one commercial, but accidentally set it to "Chewy" (rather than "Crunchy") and made Trix Bubble Gum.
 (Which became a Free Prize at the Bottom.)

-- Special Guest: One two-part commercial has Bugs Bunny show up to help him; he's upset that the cereal has no carrot-flavor.
+- Special Guest: One two-part commercial has Bugs Bunny show up to help him; he is upset that the cereal has no carrot-flavor.
 Unfortunately, Bugs' plan is as flawed as all the others, in contrast to his usually well-engineered plans against his adversaries.

 - Team Rocket Wins: Sometimes the rabbit actually managed to get the Trix cereal.

 - Most notably, a commercial depicted the rabbit participating in a bicycle race with a bowl of Trix as the prize.
 He managed to win by using his floppy ears as wind sails to gain more speed.
 The cartoon judges of the race then are split.
-One judge says the Trix rabbit won, so he should get the cereal because it's only fair.
-The other judge says "Trix are for kids," supersedes all other considerations and he should be denied the Trix.
+One judge says that the Trix rabbit won, so he should get the cereal because it is only fair.
+The other judge says "Trix are for kids," which supersedes all other considerations and the Rabbit should be denied the Trix.
 A vote was held where kids could send in a cereal boxtop with "yes, give the rabbit the Trix" or "no, don't give the rabbit the Trix" as their choice for how the dilemma would be resolved in a future commercial (supposedly).
-The eventual follow up commercial didn't include actual numbers for each vote, but it was reported the "yes" vote won.
+The eventual follow up commercial did not include actual numbers for each vote, but it was reported that the "yes" vote won.
 The rabbit got the Trix, but it was specified that it was only for one time.Judge 1: The kids voted, "YES!"

 Judge 2: Just this once.